-Girl Scouts of Western Ohio is committed to providing a safe, secure environment in which girls and adults can interact.
-Girl Scouts of Western Ohio is further committed to protecting girls and adults suffering from chronic illness or communicable disease, as well as protecting others with whom they interact.
+Girl Scouts of Western Ohio is committed to providing a safe, secure, environment in which girls and adults can interact.
+Girl Scouts of Western Ohio is further committed to protecting the girl or adult suffering from chronic illness or communicable disease, as well as protecting the other girls with whom they interact.
 Girl Scouts of Western Ohio restricts services to those with communicable diseases only to the extent of what is specifically recommended by the county health department or if the individual displays behavior that puts others at risk.